RoboCade: Gamifying Robot Data Collection: Acknowledgements

 \section{Acknowledgements}

-We acknowledge funding support from Toyota Research Institute, NSF Award 1941722 and 2006388, ONR YIP and Grant W911NF2210214.
-We are grateful for useful discussions and feedback from Aaron Tung, Jenn Grannen, Jensen Gao, Shuang Li, Aykut Onol, and Mark Zolotas.
+We acknowledge funding from Toyota Research Institute, NSF Award 1941722 \& 2006388, ONR YIP \& Grant W911NF2210214.
+We are grateful for discussions with Aaron Tung, Jenn Grannen, Jensen Gao, Shuang Li, Aykut Onol, and Mark Zolotas.